sarrietav-dev/sarrietav-dev/README.md

 ### Sup, visitor! 👋

-My name is Sebastian Arrieta, I'm 19 years old and I'm studying everyday to become an awesome developer!
+My name is Sebastian Arrieta, I'm `${currentYear - 2002}` years old and I'm studying everyday to become an top-notch engineer!

 #### About me:
-- I like to play guitar.
+- I like to play guitar. 🎸
-- I'm an amateur photographer.
+- I'm an amateur photographer. 📷
-- I'm highly interested in technology.
+- I'm highly interested in technology and ddeveloping quality software. 👨‍💻

 #### Tehnologies:
 - React